AikateriniT/H4-Information-security/README.md

 In this class we talked about encryption and hashes and utilized hashcat in order to crack passwords which are encryptes behind hashes.

-x) Read and summarize (This subtask x does not require tests with a computer.
+x) READ AND SUMMARIZE (This subtask x does not require tests with a computer.
 Some bullets per article is enough for your summary, feel free to write more if you like)
 € Schneier 2015: Applied Cryptography: 2.3 One-Way Functions and 2.4 One-Way Hash Functions.

 ----------------------------------------------------------------------------------